В консольных версиях World of Tanks появится PvE-кампания

 You could try to destroy the undead base, but that is a waste of time.
 The

-altar is darkness is invulnerable, so you cannot prevent Mal'Ganis from
+is invulnerable, so you cannot prevent Mal'Ganis from

 The map is pretty straight forward and simple.
 The only difficulty is

 focusing at the task at hand.

 When you have slain 100 of the villagers, the mission is complete.

 Uther and Jaina return, shocked at the massacre at has taken place.
 To them,

 "Three days later, amongst the ruins of Stratholme..."

 Jaina is approached by the Prophet.
 She too does not listen to the prophet.